 It has happened five times that I was beaten up.
-One time even with a police officer standing right next to it.
-That was also the only time that I tried to get help from the police but that didn’t work out.
-The attackers always came from a right-winged group and they were ‚on the hunt‘ for gay men and LGBT activists.
+Once, even with a police officer standing right next to it.
+That was also the only time that I tried to get help from the police, but that didn’t work out.
+The attackers always came from a right-winged group, and they were ‚on the hunt‘ for gay men and LGBT activists.
 They had a personal agenda.

-Was this the reason why you fleed to Ukraine?
+Was this the reason why you fled to Ukraine?

 How was your life there?

 Again, this is also a combination of different factors.
 Most of them came from Russia.
 In Ukraine, I had the feeling that someone was following me, and my husband felt the same.
-So there was somebody after us, I was not just paranoid.
+So, there was somebody after us, I was not just paranoid.
 It even happened once that they tried to kidnap me.
-This is quite a common thing in Ukraine that Russian refugees get kidnapped and are brought back to Russia.
+This is quite common in Ukraine that Russian refugees to get kidnapped and brought back to Russia.
 I was really lucky that they did not succeed.
-But it was not safe for me there, so in 2018 I fleed Ukraine but had to leave my husband behind.
+But it was not safe for me there, so in 2018 I fled Ukraine but had to leave my husband behind.
 A friend of mine, who is also an activist, had left Russia at that time and had moved to the Netherlands and urged me to move here.

 Happy Pride!
 With this international greeting, lesbians, gays, transsexuals, and queer people, as well as their friends and allies, are marching side by side demonstrating various LGBTQ+ Pride parades for equality, acceptance, and equal love.
 But what does PRIDE for the LGBTQ+ community and stand for?

 The Netherlands granted your asylum status, Ukraine didn’t.
 What do you think is the reason?